 As a guest of the bachelorette party, it's important to go with the flow and wear that silly hat or bachelorette party-themed t-shirt without pouting about it.
 Remember that this celebration is about the bride, and if they absolutely love the matching tops they found online or really want everyone to wear a certain color, just go with it!
 It's not a good look to be the bridesmaid or guest who constantly complains and contradicts the bride's wishes.
 That said, if you have major issues with the "dress code" or are completely uncomfortable with it, feel free to say something to the host.
 If you know you won't feel great in whatever they picked out and your concerns are reasonable, you can most likely find an alternative option.

 Everyone is entitled to dress in whatever manner they feel most comfortable in, and if you're hitting Vegas, for example, it's totally normal to want to wear an awesome party dress and some killer high heels.
-You don't have to dress in the tightest, skimpiest outfits just because it's a bachelorette, says Janik.
+You don't have to dress in the tightest, skimpiest outfit just because it's a bachelorette, says Janik.
 If anything, because this is a wedding-related event, there's going to be more attention paid from the bride's family members and older wedding attendees on social media.
 If they tend to be more on the conservative side and you're concerned about their opinion, you can always tone it down.
-"While it may be tempting to rock that too short skirt, think twice before you go out in an outfit you might regret the next day or in pictures."
+"While it may be tempting to rock that too-short skirt, think twice before you go out in an outfit you might regret the next day or in pictures."
 The most important thing is to wear what you feel confident and comfortable in, so you'll love looking back on photos.